SecretML/SecretMemoryLocker/docs/features/SML-Seed.md

 <img src="https://github.com/user-attachments/assets/655a0ba9-f1a6-4b44-a815-fa381a20cf62" width="60">

-## 🌱 SecretML-Seed (SML-Seed)
+## 🌱 SecretMemoryLocker-Seed (SML-Seed)
 ## Seed without physical storage.
 Memory becomes the key.

-**SecretML-Seed** is a memory-bound cryptographic seed generation model where the seed phrase is **not stored anywhere physically or digitally**, but reconstructed deterministically from user memory and system-bound cryptographic context.
+**SML-Seed** is a memory-bound cryptographic seed generation model where the seed phrase is **not stored anywhere physically or digitally**, but reconstructed deterministically from user memory and system-bound cryptographic context.

 ---